coreyalejandro/component-inventory-project/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 📦 Releases & Distribution

+Archived build artifacts (e.g., .zip files) are not tracked in the repository.
+For distribution, attach archives to GitHub Releases or store them in an external service such as S3.

 ## 🆘 Support

 For support and questions: